Terms and Conditions Template

 There are several reasons why you should post a terms and conditions on your website or app, as this document helps:

-Clauses To Include in Your Terms and Conditions
+What Clauses Should You Include in Your Terms and Conditions?

 The clauses you should include in your terms and conditions agreement varies depending on your industry and how consumers interact with your website or app.